ndsev/zserio-tutorial-python/README.md

 > Everything has been already set up for you in this repository.
 If you are very impatient, just go to the
 > project's root folder and have a quick look to the schema `tutorial.zs`.
 >
-> Compile this schema by command:
->
-> `zserio tutorial.zs -python build/gen`
->
 > Now, start to play with tutorial using the command:
 >
-> `PYTHONPATH=build/gen python3 src/main.py`
+> `python3 src/main.py`

-We start with a common layout of our project/repo where we put all the source files into a `src` folder For simplicity the zserio schema file stays in the project's root folder.
+We start with a common layout of our project/repo where we put all the source files into a `src` folder.
+For simplicity the zserio schema file stays in the project's root folder.

 Now we only need to generate the code, populate the `main.py` and we are done.